npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

+## Review the Kotlin code

 The class is now much cleaner... it's an idiomatic Kotlin implementation of Java style "bean" code.

 Review other aspects of the code...
 * constructor keyword
 * check library functions instead of if statements throwing exceptions

+ASK: What other differences stand out to the audience?

 We can now see the wood for the trees...
 * Inappropriate mutation (e.g. sessionId, capacity)